psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 **Conclusion**

-We explored multiple approaches for Twitter bot detection - feature-based, text-based, stacking of feature and text-based, and graph-based methods.
-We get similar accuracies of 85.3% and 85.8% for the stacking solution and graph-based method, respectively.
+In this blog post, we explore multiple approaches for Twitter bot detection - feature-based, text-based, stacking of feature and text-based, and graph-based methods.
+Overall, we obtain similar accuracies of 85.3% and 85.8% for the stacking solution and graph-based method, respectively.
 The reason behind similar accuracies is that the implemented graph-based model is not using our feature engineering that is used in the stacking solution to generate embeddings.
 The insight behind stacking solution working this well is that neural network models do not perform as well as tree-based methods on tabular data.
-But the fact that the graph-based model is still performing a little bit better than the stacking solution shows the significance of neighborhood information in Twitter bot detection.
+Nonetheless, the fact that the graph-based model is still performing a little bit better than the stacking solution shows the significance of neighborhood information in Twitter bot detection.
 Therefore, graph-based methods are definitely promising future direction for Twitter bot detection!

 **GitHub Artifact**